Sventimir/life-idr/README.md

 * Press [Esc] to exit.
 * Press n to go to next generation.
+* Press i to zoom in.
+* Press o to zoom out.
+* Press c to clear the game state.
 * Click a cell to switch it between alive and dead state.

 More options will be added in the future!